 An SSL Certificate is installed onto a web server to initiate secure sessions with browsers accessing your website and secure sessions with email clients accessing your organizations email.
-Once an SSL Certificate is installed, it is possible to connect to the website over domain.com, as this tells the server to establish a secure connection with the browser.
+Once an SSL Certificate is installed, it is possible to connect to the website’s domain using SSL (Secure Socket Layer), as this tells the server to establish a secure connection with the browser.
 Once a secure connection is established, all web traffic between the web server and the web browser will be secure.

 Why is the Root Certificate important?